ZorbakScape/JagexLauncherBypass/README.md

 # JagexLauncherBypass
-I have created .cmd files that allow you to switch between Runelite and a third-party client for ease of use.
+I have created .cmd files that allow you to switch between Runelite and third-party clients for ease of use.

-To start using the Devious client, simply run the 'Devious to runelite appdata.cmd' file, which will move the required files to the AppData folder.
-After this you can run the 'Devious Runelite Switch.cmd' file to switch between Runelite and Devious.
+To start using the Devious client, download the 'Devious to runelite appdata.cmd' cmd file and execute it.
+This will move the required files to the AppData folder of your system.
+After this, you can use 'Devious Runelite Switch.cmd' to switch between Runelite and Devious clients.

-Same thing with meteor client run the Meteor to appdata first then the switcher will do the work for you
+Similarly, to use the Meteor client, execute 'Meteor to appdata.cmd' to move the relevant files to the AppData folder.
+Afterwards, you can use the 'Meteor Runelite Switch.cmd' to switch between Runelite and Meteor clients.

-Currently, we have Devious and Meteor client switching available, More will be worked on as more free clients appear
+Currently, I have Devious and Meteor client switching available.
+I will work on adding support for more free third-party clients as they become available.